-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 Another barrier for Indonesia is to address the problem of scalpers or scammers who try to make a quick buck by scamming fans or reselling tickets at inflated prices, said Mr Josua.

-After Coldplay’s show in Jakarta on Nov 15, the police said victims had been duped into buying almost 2,300 fake tickets worth 5.1 billion rupiah (S$439,000).
+After Coldplay’s show in Jakarta on Nov 15, the police said victims had been duped into buying almost 2,300 fake tickets worth 5.1 billion rupiah.

 “One of the significant tasks for the Indonesian government in developing music festivals and concerts further is related to minimising the scalper, or calo in Indonesian, during the ticketing process,” he said.

-“Minimising the ticket’s scalpers could help boost Indonesia’s reputation and trust in the artist’s management itself.”
+“Minimising the scalpers could help boost Indonesia’s reputation and trust in the artiste’s management itself.”